 This post highlights the issues involved when choosing translators.

-If I had considered these points when choosing translators to work on my marketing materials, I would have saved myself a lot of time and energy.
+If I’d considered these points when choosing translators to work on my marketing materials, I would’ve saved myself a lot of time and energy.